 Lettie Pate Whitehead Scholars

-Continuing the legacy of Lettie Pate Whitehead, Mercer University’s Lettie Pate Whitehead Scholars Program equips students from diverse backgrounds, who have demonstrated academic excellence, service, and leadership, to achieve their educational goals, while challenging them to inspire and empower the communities they serve.
+Continuing the legacy of Lettie Pate Whitehead, Mercer University’s Lettie Pate Whitehead Scholars Program equips female students from diverse backgrounds, who have demonstrated academic excellence, service, and leadership, to achieve their educational goals, while challenging them to inspire and empower the communities they serve.

 The Lettie Pate Whitehead Scholarship provides recipients with a rigorous academic experience combined with community engagement, leadership development, and mentorship opportunities.
 Lettie Pate Whitehead Scholars make a significant extracurricular commitment to participate in a variety of activities, including an annual celebration event, service projects, developmental workshops, and other experiences.